IceCraft-Studio/web-version-2/docs/Developer.md

 Based on the backend setup mentioned above, the frontend implementation needs to be adjusted to be compatible.

+Middleware is used on the backend side to intercept routes that aren't defined in the filesystem and are instead rerouted to a "middleware" resource that handles them by serving content dynamically based on the request URL.
+All middleware MUST NOT use relative resources on the server as the files are at a static place and the URL is variable based on the client's request.

 # Design Guidelines